IN THE PUBLIC EYE: Mahogany Run Golf Course in St. Thomas, U.S. Virgin Islands.

 After golf, enjoy a gourmet meal prepared by Executive Chef Yamil Sanchez in the Grillroom at Mahogany Run overlooking the course, or have a drink in the After Five Lounge.

-President Barack Obama played the course during an Easter vacation break from his campaign four years ago, and former President Bill Clinton, Tiger Woods, Hank Aaron, Bill Gates and John Travolta are other dignitaries who have tested the Devil's Triangle.
+President Barack Obama played the course during an Easter vacation break from his campaign in 2007, and former President Bill Clinton, Tiger Woods, Hank Aaron, Bill Gates and John Travolta are other dignitaries who have tested the Devil's Triangle.

 When asked how he played the course, Obama said: "With difficulty."

 OTHER COURSES IN THE AREA: Mahogany Run is the only golf course on St. Thomas, but there are three on neighboring St. Croix.
 Probably the best is Carambola Golf Club, in the island's northwest valley, designed by Robert Trent Jones Sr.

 The Buccaneer Resort, outside Christianstead, boasts a challenging course that was a favorite of the late Sen. Edward Kennedy.

 The Reef Golf Course in Teague Bay is a nine-hole layout that offers fun for the entire family and is located farther east than any other golf course in United States territory.

 WHERE TO STAY: The major resorts on St. Thomas, including the Renaissance Grand Beach, Bolongo Bay Beach Club, the Marriott's Frenchman Reef, the Holiday Inn Windward Passage Hotel, the Ritz Carlton and the Wyndham Sugar Bay Resort, are only 15 or 20 minutes from Mahogany Run.